 New users are eligible for a 30-1 odds boost on any team to win straight up, with the max wager being $5 for a $150 payout.
-These bets will also pay in cash, rather than free bets as you’ll see with many industry promotions.
+These bets will also pay in cash, rather than bonus bets as you’ll see with many industry promotions.

 Fulfillment for winning bets will take place within 72 hours if victorious.
 Upon signing up, you must deposit at least $10 into your sportsbook account in order to take advantage of the offer.

 Here’s some insight on the three turkey day games that are featured in this one-time promo:

 Here are the best Bears vs. Lions odds at Illinois online sportsbooks:

 This will be a perfect game to play in the background while you greet distant relatives and prepare food, because there won’t be much entertainment value.

 The Lions (0-9-1) and the Bears (3-7) game will be ugly, with the Bears trotting out backup quarterback Andy Dalton and the Lions starter Jared Goff is questionable, leaving quarterbacking duties to Tim Boyle.

 This battle of the basement dwellers in the NFC North won’t feature high-flying offense or any playoff implications.
 Both teams average only 16 points per game and if Boyle starts, it could have a big effect on the over/under.
 Boyle threw for 77 yards and two interceptions in his NFL debut last week vs the Cleveland Browns.